Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Optimizing a Smooth NDCG Surrogate

-We also have several remarks about SONG: (i) we do not have any requirement on the batch size, i.e., $|\B|, |\B_q|$, which can be as small as 1; (ii) the momentum update can be also replaced by the Adam-style update~\citep{guo2022stochastic}, where the step size $\eta$ is replaced by an adaptive step size.
-We can establish the same convergence rate for the Adam-style update; (iii) the total per-iteration complexity of SONG is $O(Bd+B^2)$.
+We also have several remarks about SONG: (i) the total per-iteration complexity of SONG is $O(Bd+B^2)$.
 The details can be found in Appendix~\ref{appendix:per-iteration-complexity}.
-For a large model size $d\gg B$, we have the per-iteration complexity of $O(Bd)$, which is similar to the standard cost of deep learning and is independent of the length of $\S_q$ for each query; and (iv) the additional memory cost is the size of $u_{q,i}$, i.e., the number of all relevant Q-I pairs.
+For a large model size $d\gg B$, we have the per-iteration complexity of $O(Bd)$, which is similar to the standard cost of deep learning and is independent of the length of $\S_q$ for each query; and (ii) the additional memory cost is the size of $u_{q,i}$, i.e., the number of all relevant Q-I pairs.
 It is worth to mention that in many real-world datasets the number of relevant Q-I pairs are much fewer than all Q-I pairs (i.e., data is sparse)~\citep{yuan2014recommendation,yin2020overcoming,singh2020scalability}.
 Thus the additional memory cost is acceptable in most cases.

-Next, we establish the convergence guarantee of SONG in the following theorem. \begin{thm} Under appropriate conditions and proper settings of parameters $\beta_0, \beta_1, \eta=O(\epsilon^2)$, Algorithm~\ref{alg:1} ensures that after $T=O(\frac{1}{\epsilon^4})$ iterations we can find an $\epsilon$-stationary solution of $F(\w)$, i.e., $\E[\|\nabla F(\w_\tau)\|^2]\leq \epsilon^2$ for a randomly selected $\tau\in\{1,\ldots,T\}$. \end{thm} {\bf Remark:} The above theorem indicates that SONG has the same $O(\frac{1}{\epsilon^4})$ iteration complexity as the standard SGD for solving standard non-convex losses~\citep{ghadimi2013stochastic}.
-We refer the interested readers to Appendix~\ref{appendix:convergence-analysis} for the proof, where we also exhibit the settings for $\beta_0, \beta_1, \eta$ and the conditions.
+Next, we establish the convergence guarantee of SONG in the following theorem. \begin{thm} Under appropriate conditions and proper settings of parameters $\gamma_0, \gamma_1, \eta=O(\epsilon^2)$, $\beta_1=1-\gamma_1$, Algorithm~\ref{alg:1} ensures that after $T=O(\frac{1}{\epsilon^4})$ iterations we can find an $\epsilon$-stationary solution of $F(\w)$, i.e., $\E[\|\nabla F(\w_\tau)\|^2]\leq \epsilon^2$ for a randomly selected $\tau\in\{1,\ldots,T\}$. \end{thm} {\bf Remark:} The above theorem indicates that SONG has the same $O(\frac{1}{\epsilon^4})$ iteration complexity as the standard SGD for solving standard non-convex losses~\citep{ghadimi2013stochastic}.
+We refer the interested readers to Appendix~\ref{appendix:convergence-analysis} for the proof, where we also exhibit the settings for $\gamma_0, \beta_1, \eta$ and the conditions.
 The conditions are imposed mainly for ensuring $f_{q,i}(g)$ and $g(\w; \x^q_i, \S_q)$ are smooth and Lipchitz continuous.
 It is worth mentioning that the above complexity is better than that proved by~\citet{DBLP:journals/corr/abs-2104-08736}, i.e., $O(1/\epsilon^5)$.
+In addition, we do not have any requirement on the batch size, i.e., $|\B|, |\B_q|$, which can be as small as 1.
+However, we can enjoy parallel speed-up for a large batch size.